 - Your child may have more chance of getting infections.
 Have your child wash hands often.
 Avoid crowds and people with infections, colds, or flu.

 - Your child may bleed more easily.
 Make sure your child is careful and avoids injury.
 Be sure your child has a soft toothbrush.

 - Very bad and sometimes deadly bleeding problems have happened with this drug.
 Talk with the doctor.

 - If your child has an upset stomach or loose stools (diarrhea), is throwing up, or is not hungry, talk with the doctor.
 There may be ways to lower these side effects.

 - This drug may lower blood flow to the heart, brain, or leg.
 If you have questions, talk with the doctor.

-- If you need to take an antacid or a drug like famotidine or ranitidine, talk with your doctor about how to take it while taking this drug.
+- If your child needs to take an antacid or a drug like famotidine or ranitidine, talk with your child’s doctor about how to give it while your child takes this drug.

-- If you are in remission and your doctor tells you to stop taking this drug, you may have more muscle and bone signs than before you stopped treatment.
+- If your child is in remission and your child’s doctor tells you to stop giving this drug, your child may have more muscle and bone signs than before treatment was stopped.
 These signs include arm, leg, bone, spine, muscle, or joint pain.
-If you have questions, talk with your doctor.
+If you have questions, talk with your child’s doctor.

 - Use with care in children.
 Talk with the doctor.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - As your child grows, your child’s doctor may change your child’s dose.
 Give this drug as your child’s doctor has told you.